odtp-org/odtp-manuals/docs/tutorials/components-and-versions.md

 ## Add a new version for an existing component

-You can update a component by adding a new version for it.
+Under the tab "COMPONENT OPTIONS" you can also update a component by adding a new version for it from github.
-The parameters are the same as for the original adding of the component.

 === "Dashboard GUI"